$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: Detail of dispersive and vortex zero modes

 giving

 respectively, where $C^-_\pm$ are also arbitrary constants.
-For the solutions to be well behaved in the vicinity of the origin we need to set $C^-_+=0$, and thus $\Lambda^+_\uparrow=0$ once again.
-In conjunction with these constraints, the above solutions in Eq. (\ref{CPM}) and Eq. (\ref{CMM}), yield two dispersive modes with underlying s-wave order, shown in Eq.~(\ref{swave1D}).
+For the solutions to be well behaved in the vicinity of the origin, we need to set $C^-_+=0$, and thus $\Lambda^+_\uparrow=0$ once again.
+In conjunction with these constraints, the above solutions in Eqs. (\ref{CPM}) and (\ref{CMM}), yield two dispersive modes with underlying s-wave order, shown in Eq.~(\ref{swave1D}).